jontingvold/pyrankvote/README.md

 ## Popularity

-From 2019-09-15 to 2020-05-01 the library was downloaded around 400 times from PyPi (pip).
+Currently (summer 2022) the library is downloaded round 300 times per month from PyPi (pip).
 That figure does not include downloads that look like they are coming from bots/mirrors/grab scripts.

 ## Contributing